-- 18. On 13 April 2021, NERSA received an application for a licence to operate a generation facility from Karpowership SA Coega (RF) (Pty) Ltd. - 19.
-The application was, however, incomplete as the financial model was outstanding.
+18. On 13 April 2021, NERSA received an application for the amendment of a generation licence from Karpowership SA Saldanha Bay (RF) (Pty) Ltd.

+- 19. The application was, however, incomplete as the financial model was outstanding.
 The Applicant submitted the financial model on 20 April 2021. - 20.
-On 24 May 2021, NERSA and Karpowership SA Coega (RF) (Pty) Ltd had a meeting to discuss the adequacy of the application submitted by the Applicant.
+On 24 May 2021, NERSA and Karpowership SA Saldanha Bay (RF) (Pty) Ltd had a meeting to discuss the adequacy of the application submitted by the Applicant.
 At this meeting, NERSA requested that the Applicant submit a revised application form. - 21.
 On 31 May 2021, the Applicant submitted an updated application form that replaced the application form submitted on 13 April 2021. - 22.
-The following supporting documents were received with the application: - 22.1 Preferred bidder appointment letter from the IPP Office; - 22.2 Pro-forma Power Purchas Agreement - 22.3 single line diagram; - 22.4 Draft Transmission Agreement with Eskom, which was not signed; - 22.5 cost estimate letter; and - 22.6 draft Request for budget quote, which was not signed. - 23.
-On 27 August 2021, the Applicant submitted the following permits. - 23.1.
-Statement of no objection received from the Municipality under Fire Safety Bye Law. - 23.2.
-Permit for permanent or temporary above-ground storage tank for a flammable liquid. - 23.3.
-South African Civil aviation consents. - 24.
-On 10 September 2021, the applicant submitted the Occupation Health & Safety Agreement (OHSA) Construction Permit which was issued by the Department of Employment and Labour on 20 July 2021. - 25.
-The following documents are outstanding: - 25.1 Approval for the Environmental Authorisation from the DFFE; - 25.2 The rights from Transnet National Port Authority (TNPA) for port access, construction, operation and maintenance; - 25.3 Fuel Supply agreement; and - 25.4 NERSA's Gas licence.
+The following supporting documents were received with the application: - 22.1 Pro-forma Power Purchas Agreement - 22.2 Cost estimate letter - 22.3 Draft Request for budget quote - 22.4 Draft Transmission Agreement with Eskom, which was not signed - 22.5 Single line diagram - 22.6 Draft request for budget quote, which was not signed. - 23.
+On 27 August 2021, the Applicant submitted the following documents: - 23.1.
+Permit for permanent or temporary above-ground storage tank for a flammable liquid; and - 23.2.
+No objection letter from the South African Civil Aviation Authority; - 24.
+The following documents are outstanding: - 24.1 Approval for the Environmental Authorisation from the DFFE - 24.2 The rights from Transnet National Port Authority (TNPA) for port access, construction, operation and maintenance - 24.3 Fuel Supply Agreement - 24.4 NERSA-approved gas licence.